adarshpatil/e0255-opt-asst/README.md

 Deadline: Apr 26, 2015 11:59pm

-To objective of the assignment is to optimize the Harris corner detection algorithm using transformations learnt during the course, in particular, locality optimizations, vectorization, and parallelization.
+The objective of the assignment is to optimize the Harris corner detection algorithm using transformations learnt during the course, in particular, locality optimizations, vectorization, and parallelization.